kaixids/Deep-Reinforcement-Learning-Navigation-Project/README.md

 ### Learning Algorithm

+The learning agent interacts with the environment - take observations as input values and maps them to actions.
 The model contains three hidden linear layers of 256, 128 and 64 nodes respectively, each followed by a ReLU activation.
 The last fully connected layer maps to the four actions.
+The agent discounts rewards with a 0.99 gamma and has a learning rate of 0.0001.
+The agent runs a soft update every 4 episode with a TAU of 0.001.

 ### Training
 The agent generally learns to solve the problem in under 500 episodes.

 ### Ideas for Future Work
 Currently working on implementing Prioritized Experience Replay.
+Currently training takes less than 15 minutes on my machine.
+I have tried training for 2000+ episodes and the performance seems to max around 15.